 What is a combi boiler?

-A combination boiler (or “combi”) is a compact, single unit that generates all the heating and hot water for the home.
+A combi boiler is a single unit that generates all the heating and hot water for the home.
 There are no hot water tanks.
 How much is a combi boiler?
 Read our guide to Combi Boiler Prices

 - Creates space when removing old hot water tanks

 - Lower maintenance costs - the integral heating and hot water functions are covered by the boiler manufacturer's warranty/guarantee

 - No long wait times for hot water